karthikairam/payment-system-using-ddd/README.md

   (or)

 - If you prefer terminal, you can use `mvnw` (maven wrapper) comes with this repository itself
-  - `mvnc clean install` from the root of the directory to build the module.
+  - `./mvnw clean install` from the root of the directory to build all the modules.

 ## Module anatomy
   - All the common modules are group under `common` maven module.